 Believe it or not, the longest run of consecutive reds ever recorded in a casino was 32 and if you ask any croupier who has been doing the job a while they will tell you that runs of 10 or more losing black bets in a row are common.
 If they spin the wheel 60 times an hour, which is fairly typical, they would spin the wheel 2,400 times in a 40-hour working week.
 That means they are seeing streaks that Martingale advocates claim are incredibly rare three or four times every week!

 Quite simply, Martingale is a system you should avoid.
-No staking plan or betting system changes the house edge of roulette, which is 2.7%.
+No staking plan or betting system changes the house edge of roulette (2.7% for the single zero version).
 No matter how you structure your bets, the casino will expect to win about 2.7% of stakes.
 All that Martingale does is change the variance, meaning rather than lots of small wins intermingled with lots of small losses, you will get lots and lots of small wins followed by one devastating ‘you’ll-wish-you-had-listened-to-us’ loss.

 Let us consider two friends, Steady Eddie and Marty McMartingaleface, who both go to the casino and both play roulette together.
 Steady Eddie stakes £5 on red every spin, whilst Marty uses the Martingale system and bets on black, starting with a £5 bet.
 They go to the casino for two hours every week for 50 years, like lifelong roulette buddies (is there a film in this?) and on their 50-year anniversary they look back at their results.